Fl-xer/cdBot/README.md

 # An Advanced Giveaways system that can help you host your giveaways for free

+Our Giveaway system can help you create and manage an giveaway for free, easily, and with one of the most powerful and advanced giveaway systems we have created.
+It takes about thirty seconds to create an giveaway, all you have to do is send a message in this format: >gstart (channel) (duration) (number of winners) (what you are giving away) and replace the variables with your own. xCDx will then create a giveaway, and boom your set to go!

 # Powerful Moderation Commands to keep your server squeaky clean

 # An excellent state of the art leveling system, tested and approved